 [Section 146U inserted by No. 42 of 2004 s.
 110.]

 146V.
-Assessments
+Assessments by panels

 (1) If the members of a specialised retraining assessment panel are not in unanimous agreement as to a question, the assessment is to be made in accordance with the opinion of at least 2 members of the panel.